vikian050194/warp/QA.md

     Q: *How to run browser with test bookmarks?*

     A: First argument for `chromium.launchPersistentContext` is path to profile directory.
 Create temporary directory and copy `Bookmarks`.

+16. **Icons?!**

+   Q: *Can retrieve and use favicons of bookmarks?*

+   A: Unfortunately, no, because of [bug in GC](https://crbug.com/104102).
+But new API should be awailable soon.
+Or it's available now.
+It's needed to be checked.